lanternetwork/YardSaleTracker/docs/AUTH.md

 1. User clicks "Continue with Google/GitHub"
 2. Redirected to provider for authentication
 3. Provider redirects to `/auth/callback?returnTo=<encoded-path>`
-4. Callback handler exchanges code for session
+4. Callback handler exchanges code for session using server-side Supabase client
-5. User redirected to `returnTo` or `/account`
+5. User redirected to sanitized `returnTo` or `/`

 ### Magic Link Flow
 1. User enters email and clicks "Send magic link"
 2. Email sent with link to `/auth/callback?code=<token>`
 3. User clicks link in email
-4. Callback handler processes the code
+4. Callback handler processes the code using server-side session exchange
-5. User redirected to `returnTo` or `/account`
+5. User redirected to sanitized `returnTo` or `/`

+### Server-Side Session Handling
+- `/auth` page checks for existing session server-side
+- If session exists, user is immediately redirected to `returnTo` or `/`
+- Navbar renders server-side based on session state
+- No client-side session checks to prevent hydration mismatches

 ## Code Implementation